-The test scenarios in this procedure are applicable to passenger cars (category M1) with an R-AEB system fitted.
+The test scenarios in this procedure are applicable to passenger cars (category M1) with a P-AEB system fitted.
 The tests are conducted against a car target, a circular section bollard and a square section pillar.
-The design intent of the system must be to prevent or mitigate a collision with these objects in a typical real world reversing situation.
+The design intent of the system must be to prevent or mitigate a collision with these objects in a typical real world parking situation.